daizutabi/ivory/docs/index.md

 ## Parameter file for Run

-Ivory defines a run by a YAML file.
+Ivory configures a run using a YAML file.
 Here is a full example.

 #File torch.yaml {%=examples/torch.yml%}

-Let's create a run by `client.create_run()`
+Let's create a run by `Client.create_run()`

 ```python
 run = client.create_run('torch')